Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-functions.md

 ##### !question

 Write a function `convert_mi_to_km` that takes one argument, a number `miles`.
-The function has the follwing behavior:
+The function has the following behavior:
 * The function converts the length in miles to kilometers and returns the length in kilometers.
 * The formula for converting miles to kilometers is `miles * 1.6`.
 * _The actual conversion rate is 1.609344 but for this problem please use 1.6._